zoontek/next-type-routes/README.md

 ## Error handling

 What happen when I, let's say, use `useRouterWithSSR("/users/[userId]")` in page with `/project/[projectId]` path?<br>
 Well, it will throw an error 💥.
-That's why I **highly** recommand to create a [`500.tsx` page](https://nextjs.org/docs/advanced-features/custom-error-page#500-page) and wrap your app in an [Error Boundary](https://reactjs.org/docs/error-boundaries.html).
+That's why I **highly** recommend to create a [`500.tsx` page](https://nextjs.org/docs/advanced-features/custom-error-page#500-page) and wrap your app in an [Error Boundary](https://reactjs.org/docs/error-boundaries.html).

 ![](https://github.com/zoontek/next-type-router/blob/main/docs/screenshot.png?raw=true)